 A lump formed in my throat as I admired the shapes and remembered my great grandmother and her love of quilting.
 Fortunate to have several of her quilts, some of them over a hundred years old, I consider them to be one of my greatest treasures.
 Sewn together by her own two hands, her quilts are more than a work of art to me.
 Every piece of fabric and stitch points to a simpler way of life that involved time to sit and create.
 A time when attention to detail was of the utmost importance, and there was no rushing to finish a task.
 My great grandmother’s quilts remind me that life was meant to be cherished and enjoyed, and that every seam of it is being woven into a tapestry; a work of art in living color that reflects the sum of its parts.

-While I was so thankful to watch my daughter holding a relic that my great grandmother once used, I was also saddened by the memories of her sitting with fabric stretched wide on a rack.
+Happy to see my daughter holding a relic of my great grandmother's reality, I was reminded of the memories I had of her sitting with fabric stretched wide on a rack.
+A wave of guilt washed over me as I wondered why I had never joined her.
 And in that moment, I suddenly felt as though the thread that had hemmed generations of women together had somehow been tethered.
 Despite the fact that I had come from a long line of quilting women, I had never been one of them.
 I thought of all of those summers I had spent with my grandmother as a child but never took the time to learn.
-My grandmother no longer quilts.
-I had missed my opportunity to learn from her.
-My daughter would never learn from me what the women before me had learned from their mothers.
-My heart sank with regret as I realized I had let something so special slip through my fingers.
+And now all that was left to pass along to my daughter was a swatch with a story to tell.
+My heart sank with regret as I realized I had let something so special literally slip through my fingers.

 My daughter happily handed the frame to me and thanked my grandmother for the gift.
 I knew that she was appreciative but could not yet understand at her age what a special keepsake she had been given.
 As I sat there, holding the weight of five generations of women, I told my grandmother that I was sorry that I never took the time to learn from her what she had learned from her mother.
 And that’s when she hit me with a life changing truth.

-My grandmother learned to love quilting in her own time and in her own way.
-She went on to make at least thirty quilts for friends and family members; praying for them while she worked on their quilts and reflecting on how much their lives meant to her.
+The truth was that my grandmother learned to love quilting in her own time and in her own way.
+She went on to make at least thirty quilts for friends and family members; praying for them with every seam and reflecting on how much their lives meant to her.
 A wave of relief washed over me.
-The circle had not yet been broken.
-Not in theory, anyway.
+The circle had not been broken.
+I was not the weakest link in a pattern of generational patchwork.

 While I know that this busy season of working and raising kids will not provide time for quilting, I can look forward to the day that I might have time to learn.
 And in the meantime, I can still pass on to my children the values that these quilts embody such as the importance of hard work, attention to detail, and the beauty of slow and steady progress in life.

 The frame of my great grandmother’s quilting patterns now hangs in my living room.
-One day, it will be passed, along with the quilts, to my daughter and she she will pass them on to her children.
-And while those descendants will never know the women who stitched them together, they might be inspired to pick up a needle and thread one day and try a few stitches of their own.
-Either way, my prayer is the same, that they will view the fabric of their lives as an opportunity to create a glorious tapestry.
-And that they will sew to their hearts content, watching the beauty unfold.
+One day, it will be passed, along with the quilts, to my daughter.
+She in turn will hopefully pass them down to a generation of women to come.
+And while those descendants will never know the women who fashioned those bedspreads together, they might be inspired to pick up a needle and thread one day and try a few stitches of their own.
+Either way, my prayer is the same, that they will view the fabric of their lives as an opportunity to create a glorious tapestry in their own time and in their own way.
+And that they will sew to their hearts content as they watch the beauty unfold.

 I love everything about roller coasters.
 I love the soaring heights and the plunging depths, the terrifying twists and turns, the shrilling screams of the riders in free fall.
 My husband and kids love them, too.
 So much, in fact, that we almost always find ourselves at a theme park or boardwalk at least once every summer.
 There is, however, one problem….